verhovsky/books-futures-explained/src/4_pin.md

 Pin is only relevant for pointers.
 A reference to an object is a pointer.

+Yep, you're right, that's double negation right there. `!Unpin` means "not-un-pin".

+This naming scheme is Rust deliberately testing if you're too tired to safely implement a type with this marker.
+If you're starting to get confused by
+`!Unpin` it's a good sign that it's time to lay down the work and start over tomorrow with a fresh mind.

+> This is of course a joke.
+There are very valid reasons for the names
+> that were chosen.
+If you want you can read a bit of the discussion from the
+> [internals thread][internals_unpin].
+The best takeaway from there in my eyes
+> is this quote from `tmandry`:
+>
+> _Think of taking a thumbtack out of a cork board so you can tweak how a flyer looks.
+For Unpin types, this unpinning is directly supported by the type; you can do this implicitly.
+You can even swap out the object with another before you put the pin back.
+For other types, you must be much more careful._

+An object with the `Unpin` marker can move.

-Yep, that's double negation for you, as in "does-not-implement-unpin".
-For this chapter and only this chapter we'll rename these markers to:
+For the next paragraph we'll rename these markers to:

 > `!Unpin` = `MustStay` and `Unpin` = `CanMove`

-It just makes it so much easier to understand them.
+It just makes it much easier to talk about them.

 ## Rules to remember